tamu-vscl/xplane-acinfo/README.md

 To determine engine type, the plugin looks at engine DataRefs specific to piston-engined aircraft and sees if they are nonzero.
-If this is the case, the aircraft is determined to be piston-engined;
+If prop RPM and manifold pressure are both nonzero, the aircraft is determined to be piston-engined, and if prop RPM only is nonzero, the aircraft is a turboprop.
-otherwise it is considered a jet (inclusive of turbojets, turbofans, and turboprops).
+Otherwise, it is considered a jet (inclusive of turbojets and turbofans).
 For the aircraft role, the aircraft's path is iterated over to find the common X-Plane subdirectories, which are then mapped to a type integer.
 In certain cases this is overriden with known types.